rebeccagoldberg/rebeccagoldberg.github.io/index.md

     section_id: contacts
     title: Get In Touch
     text: >-
       Ready to start your next project with me?
+Send me a message through this form.
+     text: >-
-Give me a call or send me an email and I will get back to you as soon as possible!
+      You can also give me a call or send me an email and I will get back to you as soon as possible!
     actions:
     - title: +1 (908) 451 9410